Forced normalization: Forced normalization in epilepsy

 Forced Normalization was first identified in 1953 and was believed to affect only epileptic patients.
 Though the converse nature of FN and epilepsy remains puzzling, the link between mental health conditions and epilepsy itself proved unsurprising to scientists.
 A systematic review compounded data from thousands of instances of FN and each patient's treatment.
 One of the patterns identified was that the comorbidity of psychiatric symptoms in epilepsy is significantly higher by calling upon the rate of schizophrenia in epilepsy patients, which is double that of the general population.
 Furthermore, it found that the concomitance is highly dependent on the type of epilepsy a patient has: temporal lobe and cerebellum central epilepsy tend to be more susceptible to psychiatric behavioral disorders.

 FN in epilepsy patients has historically been treated using pharmacological stimulation, but electrical therapy has been utilized, though uncommon.
 In more severe cases, pharmacological stimuli improved the induced psychosis.
 However, in the systematic review discussed previously, researchers found that pharmacological stimulation proved ineffective in a range of cases.
-In fact, they the most effective way to stop the psychosis was to completely halt epileptic treatment.
+In fact, the most effective way to stop the psychosis was to completely halt epileptic treatment.
 In one study, researchers combined pharmacological and electrical stimulation in an attempt to treat FN patients' psychosis without having to halt antiepileptic treatments.
 While this method did reduce the frequency and severity of seizures, the psychotic symptoms in the patients worsened.
-This led researchers to the conclusion that the pathophysiological antagonism that electrical and pharmacological stimuli are capable of may be too different to combine the methods of treatment for FN.
+This led researchers to the conclusion that the pathophysiological antagonism that electrical and pharmacological stimuli are capable of may render them incompatible for combined use in treating FN.